 Avocado replaces the mayo in these quick and easy avocado egg salad sandwiches.
-The salad is flavored with fresh chives and lemon and makes for a delicious sandwich!
+The salad is flavored with fresh chives and lemon and makes a delicious sandwich filling!

 Ingredients for Avocado Egg Salad

-In addition to eggs, this new version has avocado (hello, healthy fat!), which replaces all of the mayo.
+In addition to hard-boiled eggs, this new version has avocado (hello, healthy fat!), which replaces all of the mayonnaise.
 There’s also some fresh chives and a squeeze of fresh lemon juice along with a little salt – all in all, you only need five ingredients!

-You can switch up the herbs in this salad depending on what you have on hand.
-Fresh parsley, thyme, and basil would work well, too.
+You can switch up the fresh herbs in this salad depending on what you have on hand.
+Fresh parsley, dill, thyme, and basil would work well, too.
 Or try a combination of herbs.

-I like my avocado egg salad on toasted bread but you can also wrap it up in tortillas, serve it on bagels or soft buns, or turn it into a salad and scoop some on to of some crisp greens with other veggies.
+I like my avocado egg salad on croissants or toasted bread but you can also wrap it up in tortillas, serve it on bagels or soft buns.
+Or use it to make lettuce wraps or toss it in a green salad for a low carb experience.

 How do you know when an avocado is ripe?

 Ripe avocados will give a bit when you gently press them.
 They will feel slightly soft while still being firm.
 If it’s mushy the avocado is overripe.
 If it’s hard it’s not yet ripe.